 What is Cookie Stuffing?

 Cookie stuffing is an unscrupulous marketing technique that is not accepted nor supported by most reputable affiliate networks.
 Essentially, it’s an act of fraud that lets people earn illegitimate commissions without doing any honest work.
+Also known as “cookie dropping,” it is a controversial tactic, and while reputable affiliate networks might not take part, less ethical networks have been known to participate.

 When Internet users click on an affiliate link from a website, a cookie is placed on their computer.
 That small cookie file is used to give credit to the website owner if that user should make a purchase.
 With cookie stuffing, multiple third-party cookie files are placed on the user’s computer.
 These cookies are tied to random products and merchants, many of which have absolutely nothing to do with the page that the user was originally viewing.